passportxyz/passport-scorer/SETUP.md

 cp .env-sample .env
 ```

+Be sure to check that you updated the `DATABASE_URL` in the `api/.env` file to point at the postgres database that will be created with docker.

-2. Run and build the `Dockerfile`.
+2. Run and build the `Dockerfile`s.
 The first time you run this, it will take
    a while to build the Docker images.

 ```